Frequently Asked Questions

 Clients must bring appropriate, comfortable clothing.
 No gang, alcohol or drug related material will be permitted.
 Blouses should not be revealing, and cut-off shorts are not to be worn.

 Are laundry services available?

 Washers and dryers are available to inpatient clients during their stay.
 Victory provides laundry detergent and dryer sheets.

 What will a typical day be like?

 Each day is structured, and clients must adhere to the daily schedule.
 Schedules will vary but will consist of morning meditation, chores, medication times, group sessions, meals, daily assignments, recreational activities and educational lectures.

 Frequently Used Terms and Phrases at Victory

-During treatment a variety of terms and phrases may be used by our counselors and staff which may be new to you.
-Below is a list of many you will hear and what they mean.
+During treatment a variety of terms and phrases that may be new to you may be used by our counselors and staff.
+Below is a list of many terms and phrases you will hear and what they mean.

 ETOH is the drug contained in alcohol which causes intoxication.